 Student Financial Services and Cashiering posts official tuition and fee information and deadlines.
 Fees are charged per credit and are standard across format and iSchool classes - please visit the Tuition and Fees page for information.
-College Park and Online courses have different fees.
 Billing questions should be directed to Student Financial Services and Cashiering, please email billtalk@umd.edu.